-This job spec is one of those that I consider the least bad.
+This is the least bad of the job specs I’ve encountered.
 It describes a set of responsibilities that usually pertain to a Platform or Infrastructure Team.
 Most of these teams often get renamed to DevOps Team and their members become DevOps Engineers for fashion reasons.

-The Platform Engineering team becomes the key enabler for organizations that want to embrace the DevOps principles.
-But thinking that such principles will only be embraced by that team will hardly result in a successful journey.
+The Platform Engineering team is the key enabler for organizations that want to embrace the DevOps principles.
+But thinking that they only pertain to a specific team will hardly result in a successful journey.

-Developer teams will need to become autonomous in adopting and making changes to those systems; they will need to understand the implications of their code running in production; understand how to recognize if the system is not behaving as expected and be able to react to it.
+Developer teams will need to become autonomous at adopting and making changes to those systems; they will need to understand the implications of their code running in production; understand how to recognize if the system is not behaving as expected and be able to action to restore it.

-At the same time, even the Product team should spend time understanding what new important capabilities derive from successfully adopting DevOps practices.
-Code continuously flowing into production behind feature flags, containerization technologies, improved monitoring and alerting, and so on, open endless opportunities of improved user experience and experimentation that should be leveraged to maximise the company competitiveness.
+Equally, the Product team should spend time understanding what new important capabilities derive from adopting DevOps practices.
+Code continuously flowing into production behind feature flags, containerization technologies, improved monitoring and alerting, et cetera, open endless opportunities.

 What should companies be looking for?